Kairos-T/kairos-t.github.io/README.md

 # KairosWeb
-Personal [Website](https://kairos-t.github.io/) built with HTML and CSS with Bootstrap
-- With a small easter egg :D, try to find it without checking my scripts :P
+Personal Branding Website (Portfolio) built with HTML, CSS, a little bit of JS and using Bootstrap.
+Hidden easter egg somewhere!
+Try to find it without using inspect element or looking at my source code :P